Website Accessibility Audit: All You Need to Know

 Having an in-house accessibility expert can be a game-changer for your organization.
 Here’s why:

 • Familiarity with the website: An in-house expert knows your website inside and out.
-They understand the intricacies of your design, content, and development processes, making identifying and fixing issues easier.
+They understand the intricacies of your design, content, and development processes, which makes identifying and fixing issues easier.

 • Consistent monitoring: With someone dedicated to accessibility on your team, you can ensure continuous monitoring and improvement.
 The dedicated person can regularly check for new issues as your website evolves and keep everything up to date.